Researchers ask Census to stop controversial privacy method

 The demographers claim in their letter that the statistical agency’s credibility is on the line, saying “the experience of the last few years has undermined user trust in the Census Bureau.”

-Last month at meeting sponsored by the National Academies on differential privacy, Santos was asked about the feasibility of reverting back to previous confidentiality methods.
+At a meeting sponsored by the National Academies in June, Santos was asked about the feasibility of reverting back to previous confidentiality methods.

 “I understand where you are coming from.
 I feel your pain,” Santos said.
 “We have made a determination that if we want to protect data in today’s society… that is not possible.”

-Note: This story has been corrected to show that the National Academies meeting was in June, not last month.